trifle-io/trifle-io.github.io/index.md

 These are small and simple.
 And that is OK.
 It is not one solution fits all type of things.

+All gems from this collection are released under MIT license.
+You can find details inside of each gem.

 ___
 # `Trifle::Stats`